Seahawks ‘miss everything’ about Bobby Wagner, whose Rams are Seattle’s next opponent

 “I’m sure they’ll come up (to talk),” Wagner said.
 “I’m sure I’ll say something afterwards.
 At the end of the day, we’re still competing so whatever happens, happens.
 There’s not really a set plan on saying ‘what’s up?’
 Just going to go about my routine.
 Obviously I’m a kind person.
 I’m not going to stiff-arm anybody, per se.”

-Seahawks claim safety Johnathan Abram
+Seahawks claim safety Abram

 The Seahawks added to their safety depth by claiming former Raiders first-round pick Johnathan Abram off waivers from Green Bay Wednesday.

 Abram, 26, was the 27th overall pick of the 2019 draft by the Raiders and started 34 games in three seasons and part of another before being waived by the Raiders earlier this month and claimed by Green Bay.
 He played in two games — but with just one defensive snap, the rest on special teams — before being waived Tuesday.

 The Seahawks may need some depth at safety with Ryan Neal suffering elbow and shoulder injuries in Sunday’s loss to the Raiders.
-Neal did not practice on Wednesday though he did take part in walk-through, which Carroll said indicated he has a chance to play Sunday.
+Neal did not practice on Wednesday though he did take part in the walk-through, which Carroll said indicated he has a chance to play Sunday.

 Notes